 You should know that there is a list of banned hashtags

-I found out that one way used by Instagram to counter spam is to use an ever-evolving blacklist of “banned hashtags”.
-There is no official page informing about that and the list is only published by helpful bloggers.
+I found out that one way Instagram uses to counter spam is via an ever-evolving blacklist of “banned hashtags”.
+There is no official page informing about that; the list is only published by helpful bloggers.
 But the list exists.

-Out of the blue, I am a spammer and I get a shadowban.
-All for having used the pretty common #streetphoto hashtag.
+Out of the blue, I am now a spammer, and I get a shadowban.
+All for using the harmless (and genuinely related) #streetphoto hashtag.

-I removed the hashtag from all photos, of course, and tried to follow all the recommendations I read online (including avoid posting for a while).
-But 3 weeks on and my account engagement was still limited to a few close friends who had the notifications on.
+Of course, I removed the hashtag from all photos and tried to follow all the recommendations I read online (including avoiding posting for a while).
+But 3 weeks on, my account engagement was still limited to a few close friends who had the notifications turned on.

-I’ve had the account for 9 years, but Instagram killed it overnight.
+I’ve had the account for 9 years, and Instagram killed it overnight.

-I read online one of the many conspiracy theories around Instagram: it says that if you have a business account you get penalised at times in order trigger the need to invest in advertisement and gain reach again.
+I read online one of the many conspiracy theories around Instagram: it says that if you have a business account, you get penalised at times in order to trigger the need to invest in advertisement and gain reach again.
 I honestly find the idea ludicrous, but what if…

-So I switched my business account back to a personal one, which in theory is a totally harmless procedure to the account.
+So I switched my business account back to a personal one, which in theory, is a totally harmless procedure for the account.
 And guess what?
 I started receiving engagement again!

-I went to check the next day and the views were up again.
+I checked the next day, and the views were up again.

-I’m glad, but my account is still suffering though.
+I’m glad, but my account is still suffering.
 The Instagram algorithm favours continuous content creation, and I have been away for more than a month.
-Obviously I lost followers, which is not the end of the world, but because I haven’t been around for a while my content doesn’t even seem to be “relevant” to some of my close friends anymore either.
+Obviously, I lost followers, which is not the end of the world.
+But because I haven’t been around for a while, my content doesn’t seem “relevant” to some of my close friends anymore either.

 It’s like starting from scratch again.